 Fifteen years later, he developed another toothache, this tooth removed by a turnkey.
 In 1856, this was the standard instrument used for extractions.
 The device was a sharp hook at the end of a metal rod, attached to a wooden handle.
 The dentist fitted the hook around a tooth, twisting it to remove it.
 Six years later, when the President needed another extraction, he arrived at the dentist well-prepared.
 He brought his own anesthesia, a vial of chloroform!

-In 1893, President Cleveland was diagnosed with oral cancer.
-Six doctors were involved in the 90-minute surgery to excise his tumor, five teeth, and a portion of his jaw.
+In 1893, doctors diagnosed President Cleveland with oral cancer.
+Six doctors carried out the 90-minute surgery to excise his tumor, five teeth, and a portion of his jaw.
 The only anesthesia he received was ether and nitrous oxide gas.
 Can you imagine the pain?
 A rubber prosthesis restored his normal speech.